 This constant irregularity of sleep can cause those struggling to feel over-tired and confused, and leave them craving a sense of routine.
 According to the mental health charity, Mind, sleep and mental health are intrinsically linked.
 A variety of feelings, such as anxiety, paranoia, loneliness, and depression, can all arise from an unusual sleep pattern.

-It’s Never Too Late to Seek Mental Health Advice After a Brain Injury
+It’s Never Too Late to Seek Professional Advice After a Brain Injury

 In this article, we’ve discussed five cognitive, emotional, and behavioural ways that your brain can be affected after a traumatic brain injury.
 Though signs and symptoms aren’t always obvious, it’s important to keep a close eye on yourself, friends, and family, and to consistently monitor changes in behaviour.